Beloth/Ostston-Work/Notes/Next Session.md

   * Critical Succes - The lock is a fake.
 Its not what is holding the door locked.
   * Success - notice scratches around the keyhold where someone has tried to pick the lock
   * Failed - There is a complex lock holding the door closed
+* Pick the lock attempt
+  * \>10 - the tools are destroyed by the attempt
+  * 11-15 - the tools are damaged - Tools now have a disadvantage
+  * 16-20 - No affect
+  * 21+ - becomes obvious that the lock is fake

 * Investigation DC15+
   * Critical Success - You notice some dried blood that seems to be leaking from the wall next to the door.
 Looking closer you see the faint outline of a panel.
 Make an investigation check DC 15+